zdravkodanailov7/raycasting/intro.md

 ![no-collision-movement](/content/raycasting/no-collision-movement.mp4)

 Nice, we can move, only issue is that there is no collision test, we can phase through the walls and cause an exception in our program.
-To create the collision logic, before you increment the player coordinates for the up and down logicss we need to check if the new position of the player is a well.
+To create the collision logic, before you increment the player coordinates for the up and down logics we need to check if the new position of the player is a wall.
 If it is then we will not change the coordinates, if not then we change

 ```
 // ...